-As you are aware, the revised Standards for the North Carolina Board of Nursing (NCBN) specify that "nursing faculty who teach in a program leading to initial licensure have preparation in teaching and learning principles for adult education, including curriculum development, implementation and evaluation."
+The revised Standards for the North Carolina Board of Nursing (NCBN) specify that "nursing faculty who teach in a program leading to initial licensure have preparation in teaching and learning principles for adult education, including curriculum development, implementation and evaluation."
 This preparation can be completed prior to or within the first three years of employment.

 In an effort to meet this requirement, the nursing faculty at East Carolina University developed the Nursing Education Educator Development (NEED) program.
 The program was offered to our faculty in fall 2006.
 We now want to broaden the reach of the program and share it with our colleagues across the state.

-In Summer 2017, we will offer the 45-hour, 13 week NEED program online to existing and potential nursing faculty in North Carolina.
+In Summer 2019, we will offer the 45-hour, 13 week NEED program online to existing and potential nursing faculty in North Carolina.
 The program is designed to:

 Major topics to be covered in this online program include:

-- The 21st Century Nursing Student and Future Nursing Leader
+- - The 21st Century Nursing Student and Future Nursing Leader

-- New Trends and Perspectives from the Board of Nursing: Nursing Education and Beyond
+- - New Trends and Perspectives from the Board of Nursing: Nursing Education and Beyond

-- Curriculum Designs Promote Effective Program Outcomes: Connecting the 'Dots' from Needs Assessment to Evaluation
+- - Curriculum Designs Promote Effective Program Outcomes: Connecting the 'Dots' from Needs Assessment to Evaluation

-- Constructing Learning Objectives to Achieve the Desired Outcomes
+- - Constructing Learning Objectives to Achieve the Desired Outcomes

 - - Teaching Strategies Highlight the Changing Gender Composition in Nursing Education

-- Facilitating Students to Achieve Critical Thinking Skills
+- - Facilitating Students to Achieve Critical Thinking Skills

-- Strategies to Match Learning Styles with Teaching Methods
+- - Strategies to Match Learning Styles with Teaching Methods

-- Didactic Classroom Teaching: Considering Students in the Strategy
+- - Didactic Classroom Teaching: Considering Students in the Strategy

-- Test Construction as an Assessment of Learning
+- - Test Construction as an Assessment of Learning

-- Online Teaching and Evaluation
+- - Online Teaching and Evaluation

-- Laboratory Teaching and Evaluation
+- - Laboratory Teaching and Evaluation

 Frances R. Eason, EdD, MSN, CNE, RN, C, is the program director and lead instructor for NEED.
 Dr. Eason is a professor and long-term educator, having taught both undergraduate and graduate courses at East Carolina University for many years.
 In addition, she served on the NC Board of Nursing for 12 years and has served as a program evaluator for the NLNAC since 1981.
 She has received many teaching awards and honors during her career.
 Overall, you are in for a great educational experience.

 $599 and includes tuition and a certificate verifying completion of the course along with the credits earned.

 Seating is limited to the first 35 registrants!